 - 1 large egg + 1 egg yolk

 - 1 and 1/2 cups (270g) butterscotch morsels

 - coarse/flaky sea salt for sprinkling on top

-- Preheat the oven to 350°F (177°C) and grease a 9-inch square pan* or line with aluminum foil or parchment paper, leaving an overhang on the sides to lift the finished blondies out (makes cutting easier!).
+- Preheat the oven to 350°F (177°C).
+Grease a 9-inch square pan or line with parchment paper, leaving an overhang on the sides to lift the finished blondies out (makes cutting easier).
 Set aside.

-- In another medium bowl, whisk the browned or melted butter and brown sugar together.
+- In a medium bowl, whisk the browned or melted butter and brown sugar together.
 Once completely combined, whisk in the whole egg, egg yolk, and vanilla extract until combined.
-Pour the wet ingredients into the dry ingredients and gently whisk until combined.
-Fold in the butterscotch morsels and walnuts, if using.
-The batter is very thick.
+Pour the wet ingredients into the dry ingredients and whisk or stir until combined.
+Batter is pretty heavy and thick, so I usually use a rubber spatula.
+Fold in the butterscotch morsels and nuts, if using.

 - Evenly spread batter into prepared pan.
-Sprinkle with sea salt.
-Bake for about 35-38 minutes, or until a toothpick comes out *mostly* clean.
-Remove from the oven and allow the blondies to cool completely in the pan set on a wire rack before cutting.
+Bake for about 30-35 minutes, or until a toothpick comes out *mostly* clean.
+A couple moist crumbs are ok, as long as it’s not wet.
+Remove from the oven and cool blondies completely in the pan set on a wire rack.

 - Cover and store leftover blondies at room temperature or in the refrigerator for up to 1 week.

-- 8-inch square pan is a little too small.
+- What Pan to Use: A 9-inch square pan is best.
+An 8-inch square pan is a little too small.
 Blondies may not cook evenly.
-You can spread the batter into a 9x13-inch pan for thinner blondies.
+You can spread the batter into a 9×13 inch pan for thinner blondies.
 Do your best to spread the batter to each edge of the pan.
-Bake time will be around 30 minutes, same oven temperature.
+Bake time will be around 30 minutes.